Unsatisfied requirements can cause financial aid delays, prevent students from receiving aid offers, and prevent aid

 - Are you interested in a PLUS Loan or a private loan?

 - PLUS and private loans are credit-based loans which require an application.
-See our Loans page for more information on application or additional requirements for disbursement based on loan type.
+See our Loans webpage for more information on application or additional requirements for disbursement based on loan type.

 - Do you have any unsatisfied requirements?

 - Do you have a check for a private loan or private scholarship that needs endorsed?
 If you have a scholarship or private loan check made out to both you and the University, you must endorse the check before we can apply it as payment.
 You will be contacted via your MIX email should we receive a check that needs endorsed by you.

 - Are you maintaining satisfactory academic progress standards for financial aid eligibility?

 - Are you meeting enrollment requirements?

 - Different types of aid can have different enrollment requirements.
 Most loans require at least half-time enrollment.
 Most grants and scholarships require full-time enrollment.
 See Enrollment Standards for Financial Aid for more information.

 - Are you repeating any courses this semester?

 - Previously passed courses can only be repeated one time and still be eligible for aid and count toward your enrollment requirements for aid.
 Students repeating previously passed courses more than once may experience reduced eligibility for aid.
 See Enrollment Standards for Financial Aid for more information.

 Are There Financial Aid Requirements for Graduation?

-Visit our Exit Counseling page for more information on graduation requirements for federal loan borrowers.
+Visit our Exit Counseling webpage for more information on graduation requirements for federal loan borrowers.